-Robert has a wealth of experience in Medicaid third-party liability and Medicare on recovery and repayment claims, and secondary-payer regulatory and administrative matters.
-He offers elite counsel to primary payers, and other statutory third parties, under auto, property and casualty, and no-fault policies, as well as workers' compensation insurance plans, involving:
+Robert has a wealth of experience in Medicaid third-party liability and Medicare secondary-payer regulatory and administrative matters.
+He offers elite counsel on recovery and repayment claims to primary payers, and other statutory third parties, under auto, property and casualty, and no-fault policies, as well as workers' compensation insurance plans, involving:

 - conditional payment resolution;